radiantlogic-v8/documentation-ia-selfmanaged/documentation/release-notes/index.md

 Version 1.5 of the selfmanaged solution for IDA includes:

-- RedHat enterprise Linux support for verison.
+- RedHat enterprise Linux support for version.
 See [here](../installation/rhel) for the installation procedure.
 - Batch: new feature to break reconciliations during the execution plan
 - Config: Allow to customize the max memory limit fo the controller.
 See [here](../configuration/config-ui#global) for more information.
 - Config: provide a default git configuration out-of-the box.
 See [here](../configuration/config-ui#git-project) for more information.